 Opening an account

 Opening a personal account is fairly easy and can usually be done regardless of the type of visa you hold.
 All you need is your passport and some record regarding your stay in Thailand (entry stamp, visa etc).
-Most banks also require additional documents (see below for more details).
-You will need to deposit some money into the account, some banks also charge a fee for the issuance of a debit card.
+Some banks also require additional documents (see below for more details).
+You will need to deposit some money into the account, both to cover the account activate and the fee for the issuance of a debit card.
 I recommend bringing at least 10000 THB, preferably more.

 There is no need to set up an appointment, just show up at a branch with your documents and try your luck.
 If unlucky, walk to the next branch and try again.
 Having a Thai friend come along will definitely help.

 All the banks have internet banking and most have apps.
-That said, you will likely have to ask for it when opening your account as registration is not always automatic.
+Make sure to ask for it when opening your account as registration is not always automatic.

 Thai bank cards can be used overseas but I do not recommend doing so.
-Fees are high and if something happens, dealing with the bank to get your money back or have a new card issued will be a nightmare (especially if doing so remotely).
+Fees are high and if something happens, dealing with the bank to get your money back or have a new card issued will be a nightmare (especially if doing so remotely in English).

-(Up to date as of 2021) Most foreigners open their accounts with Bangkok Bank.
+(2022) Most foreigners open their accounts with Bangkok Bank.
 In addition to the documents listed above, you will usually need a certified copy of your passport.
 If your country has an embassy in Thailand, you will probably be able to get that there.
 For Kasikorn, KrungThai, KrungSri and SCB, a work permit or some other long-term visa is usually required but this is Thailand so you may get lucky even on a tourist entry.
-UOB and Citibank typically require some sort of local ties although this is waived for Citigold clients.

-Thailand has long been famous as one of the countries with the highest ATM fees in the world.
+Thailand is infamous as one of the countries with the highest ATM fees in the world.
 Depending on the bank and card network used, the fee for a single withdrawal can be as high as 250 THB.
 That is in addition to any fees your bank may charge you.
-While short-term tourists may not care much about such fees, long-term tourists and residents will want to have a proper strategy in place to avoid it.
+While short-term tourists may not care much about such fees, long-term tourists and residents will want to have a proper strategy in place to avoid them.

 In my experience, there are four different ways to go about this.